 After a few weeks or months, breastfeeding has often settled into an easy rhythm.
-But what if you’re still dealing with a fussy breastfed baby and breastfeeding feels a struggle?
+But what if you’re still dealing with a fussy breastfed baby or breastfeeding feels a struggle?
 Contacting an IBCLC lactation consultant can help brainstorm why your baby is fussing at any age or stage.
 There are many possible reasons—from your baby having a fussy personality or being easily distracted by the world around him, to being hungry and just needing more breast milk.
 Cows’ milk allergy, reflux or temporary lactose intolerance could also be involved in fussy behaviour as could sensory processing issues or high muscle tone.
-This article reviews eight common causes of fussy behaviour.
+This article reviews nine common causes of fussy behaviour.

 #1 Fussy personality

 Sometimes what may seem like fussy or sensitive behaviour is normal baby behaviour.
 For example it is normal for a newborn baby to fuss when they are put down, they love to be held and feel safest next to an adult body.
 It’s normal for newborn babies to feed very frequently, they are doubling their weight in a matter of months!
 It’s normal for an older baby to go through a phase of hating to be strapped in a car seat.
 The Womanly Art of Breastfeeding has several useful chapters on ages and stages which explain the normal behaviour of a breastfed baby as baby grows.
 For example in the chapter “Six Weeks to Four Months: Hitting Your Stride” we are reminded that babies are individuals and sometimes being fussy is a character trait: